bytecodealliance/rfcs/accepted/wasmtime-one-dot-oh.md

     repositories?
   * How hard will it be to make a patch release with a bug fix?
   * How hard will it be to remember what branches need backporting?

-- Will living on an LTS release be annoying to users?
-For example users may not know that each 5 releases are LTS or they may otherwise get warned by tooling like `cargo outdated` that their dependency is behind-the-times when it's intentionally so.
-One possibility to solve this would be `wasmtime-lts` packages for all package managers which are versioned independently from the `wasmtime` package (basically the `wasmtime` package divided by 5).
-In Rust, for example, the crate would simply reexport the `wasmtime` package itself.
-  This would require a `*-lts` release of all Wasmtime crates, though, including those like `wasmtime-wasi` and it's not sure if this would work well from an automation point of view and such.